betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowshipsApply.md

 # Apply for the BSSw Fellowship Program

-BSSw will begin accepting applications in September.
+BSSw is currently accepting applications for the 2020 BSSw Fellowship Program.
 BSSw Fellows receive recognition and funding to be advocates of high-quality scientific software and leaders in the field.
+Submissions are accepted through the [online application form](https://forms.gle/WPDMsLLzbg7LQwcU9).

 ### Timeline for 2020 BSSw Fellowship Program